Quantum Annealing for Staff Scheduling in Educational Environments: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec:problem_statement} provides a comprehensive description of the problem, highlighting its main features and underlying motivations.
-Section~\ref{sec:mathematical_formulation} presents the formal mathematical model, including the decision variables, objective function and constraints, and introduces the domain restriction approach as a method to reduce the feasible search space.
+Section~\ref{sec:mathematical_formulation} presents the formal mathematical model, including the decision variables, objective function and constraints.
 Section~\ref{sec:experiments} reports the computational experiments, including the generation of test instances and a thorough analysis of the results obtained.
 Finally, Section~\ref{sec:conclusions} presents the conclusions and outlines directions for future research.